Eshaancoding/VelvaProgrammingLanguage/VelvaProgrammingLanguage/README.md

 ## Why are we doing this?

 * We don't know
-* Why beshaan is doing this: because he's bored of machine learning and frontend development from time to time
+* Why Beshaan is doing this: because he's bored of machine learning and frontend development from time to time
     * He also likes C++ a lot and always wanted to make a big project out of it.
     * He also wants to learn from Daniel D'Silva about low-level programming stuff.